Parallel repetition of local simultaneous state discrimination: Introduction

 The task of discriminating between states is of fundamental importance in information processing and cryptography \cite{Blahut_1974, Polyanskiy2010, Maurer2000}.
 A rich and extensive literature exists on this fundamental problem under the name of state discrimination or hypothesis testing \cite{Wasserman_2010, Helstrom_1969, Bae_Kwek_2015}.
 In quantum cryptography and quantum information theory, a natural extension of state-discrimination problem is to distinguish \emph{quantum states}.
 In the context of non-local games, the state-discrimination problem arises in a multi-player setting.
 In these scenarios, it is interesting to study how non-local resources such as shared randomness, quantum entanglement or no-signaling correlations can help the players to succeed in the state-discrimination task.
 Authors of \cite{Nonlocality, Framework} have studied the scenario where local operation and classical communication are allowed between two parties, and they have shown that entanglement can help the players.

 The authors of \cite{majenz2021local} studied another variant of distributed state discrimination in which multiple parties cannot communicate and have to estimate the state locally and simultaneously, hence calling the problem \emph{local simultaneous state discrimination} (LSSD).
 LSSD problems naturally arise in the context of uncloneable cryptography \cite{broadbent2019uncloneable, MST21, Prabhanjan2022, CLLZ21}, where we encode classical data into a quantum state such that an adversary cannot copy it.
 In such scenarios, successfully copying translates into successfully distinguishing quantum states.
+LSSD problems also appear in the study of monogamy of entanglement games \cite{Tomamichel_2013}, where two parties prepare a tripartite state and perform a measurement to guess the outcome of a measurement performed by a third party.
+Optimal performance of such games has been crucial to prove the security of uncloneable cryptographic schemes \cite{broadbent2019uncloneable}.
 Depending on the resources shared between the parties, one can consider various strategies.
 The authors of \cite{majenz2021local} showed that even when the state has a classical description, quantum entanglement could enhance the probability of simultaneous state discrimination, and a more powerful resource of no-signaling correlations could enhance it even further.

 As \cite{majenz2021local} have shown that finding the optimal strategy for three-party LSSD is NP-hard, it is likely to be challenging to study LSSDs in general.
 One could, however, characterize the optimal probability of winning and optimal strategies for LSSDs with some specific structure.
 One natural structure of interest is when an LSSD problem consists of several independent and identical LSSDs, and the parties have to win all these games at once in parallel.
 We call this type of LSSDs \emph{parallel repetition} of LSSDs, for which we establish several results in this article.
 Studying parallel LSSD games might have cryptographic implications.
 Many protocols have product structures, and if we restrict the adversaries only to applying a ``product'' attack, then the performance of such protocols is governed by parallel repetition of LSSDs.
+Furthermore, the monogamy of entanglement games with product structure have been important to understand.
+If we restrict the strategies to those with product states, then the problem can be formulated in terms of parallel repetition of LSSD games.